Linda H. Aiken*, Douglas M. Sloane, Matthew D. McHugh, Colleen A. Pogue, Karen B. Lasater, Nursing Outlook, Dec. 2022.

 Peter D. Hart Research Corp., A Research Study for AFT Health Care, April 2003

-Three in five nurses say they are responsible for too many patients and the problem is harming care.
-82% of nurses support legislation setting limits on nurses' patient assignments.
+Three in five nurses say they are responsible for too many patients at one time and the problem is harming care.
+82% of nurses support legislation setting limits on nurses’ patient assignments.